4 Chapter 4 – Preliminary Orbit Determination

 TRANSFORMATION BETWEEN SEZ AND IJK COORDINATE FRAMES

 Why is a coordinate transformation needed in this instance?
 Well, the radar site observations ([latex]\rho[/latex], Az, and El) are measured from the ground site.
-It is important to know that ground site moves with the earth.
+It is important to know that ground site moves with the Earth.
 It is not an inertial coordinate frame, while the IJK frame is inertial.
-The relationship between the IJK and SEZ frames are shown in the figure below.
+The relationship between the IJK and SEZ frames are shown in Figure 6 below.

 The image depicts the relationships between Earth-Centered, Earth-Fixed (IJK) coordinates and the South-East-Zenith (SEZ) local coordinate system in terms of longitude and latitude.
 IJK is a global, fixed-coordinate system tied to Earth's center, while SEZ is a local coordinate system that varies based on a specific point on Earth's surface.
 The illustration provides a visual understanding of how changes in longitude and latitude correspond to the South, East, and Zenith (up) directions in the local SEZ frame.